erjosito/azure-networking-lab/README.md

 ## Lab 5: Outgoing Internet traffic protected by an NVA <a name="lab5"></a>

 What if we want to send all traffic leaving the vnet towards the public Internet through the NVAs?
 We need to make sure that Internet traffic to/from all VMs flows through the NVAs via User-Defined Routes, and that NVAs source-NAT the outgoing traffic with their public IP address, so that they get the return traffic too.

-For this test we will use the VM in vnet3.
+For this test we will use the VM in vnet3, and the first steps of the following guide will establish connectivity between Vnets 1 and 3, by creating the corresponding routing through the NVAs.

 **Step 1.** Go back to your Windows command prompt, and create a routing table for myVnet3Subnet1: